mohit19014/Hindi-Hostility-Detection-CONSTRAINT-2021/README.md

 # Hindi-Hostlity-Detection
 This repository contains the Hostility Detection dataset for Hindi language used in the shared task at Constraint@AAAI 21 workshop.
 For more details about the shared task please visit: https://constraint-shared-task-2021.github.io/

+The competition was hosted at CodaLab, for more details please visit: https://competitions.codalab.org/competitions/26654

 If you find this repository useful, please cite:

 @misc{bhardwaj2020hostility,